wtfgimmeaname/uberlocations/README.md

 Uber Locations
 ==============

-App for users to store Uber locations
+App for users to store Uber locations.
 If you want to get this running locally:

 * Install mongo and run `mongod`